Josef-Friedrich/phrydy/README.rst

         country:                 The country the release was issued in.
                                  Examples: ['NL', 'EN', 'GB']

-        date:                    The release data of the specific release.
+        date:                    The release date of the specific release.
                                  Examples: ['1996-01-01']

         day:                     The release day of the specific release.
+                                 Examples: [31]

         disc:                    The number of the disc.
                                  Examples: [1]